tylertitsworth/5th-age-srd/Classes/README.md

 Talents are a core element of your character.
 If you're going to rearrange your talents, something extremely significant needs to have happened in your character's story, some personal transformation or revelation.
 It is a sign of character transformation, usually coinciding with shifts in relationships.

+Characters gain an additional talent at champion tier and epic tier.

 ---

 #### Spells